imixs/imixs-cloud/README.md

 If you do not already have a data storage solution, you must set up a storage for your cluster environment and manage it by yourself.
 There are various projects which can be seamlessly integrated into Kubernetes, like the [Longhorn project](https://longhorn.io/).
 But within the *Imixs-Cloud* project, we think a storage solution should run independently from a Kubernetes Cluster.
 This has several advantages.
-On the one hand, the data layer is not affected in case of a failure within your Kubernetes Cluster, an on the other hand, an independent storage solution can be connected from different clusters which increases the flexibility.
+On the one hand, the data layer is not affected in case of a failure within your Kubernetes Cluster, and on the other hand, an independent storage solution can be connected from different clusters which increases the flexibility.
 Also if you need to change the data infrastructure, you usually do not need to make any major changes on your application side.
 In our view, a [Ceph cluster](https://ceph.io/) is the best way to provide a stable and scalable storage solution.

 <p align="center"><img src="./doc/images/architectrue-01.png" /></p>

+In this architecture your application layer is decoupled from your data layer.
+You can use your data layer in various ways independent from Kubernetes which gives you much flexibility managing your data.
+Also we recommend to build smaller clusters of Kubernetes as well as Ceph.
+This allows you to migrate data and applications if your requirements grow faster than you have planed in the beginning.
+With the *Imixs-Cloud* project it is easy to setup and manage these kind of small cluster environments.

-#### Topics
+# Topics

  - [Setup, Upgrade & Maintenance Guide](./doc/SETUP.md)
  - [Terminal Tool K9S](tools/k9s/README.md)